smartchicago/chicago-svg-ward-map/README.md

 Issues and pull requests are welcome.
 I am keen to see this expanded to encompass more types of maps and plotting styles.

-## LICENSE
+## License

 This software is released as open source software under the MIT License.
+3rd party libraries included are distributed according to the terms of their respective licenses.

 If you find this software useful, you are asked, but not required, to drop me a note with a link.